 One of the ways that our program stands out from others is the organization of the first year.
 Our students engage in an intensive, focused curriculum in lecture and discussion-style subjects.
 Before choosing a lab and thesis topic, students are introduced to the research interests of all faculty members in the Department through talks, poster presentations, and meetings.

-- Most of our students take 6 years to complete the PhD program.
+- Most of our students take less than 6 years to complete the PhD program.

 - Our students choose a research lab based on what interests and excites them the most, even if they’ve had no experience in this area prior to graduate school.